 How to Locate Properties

 Just because a property is up for sale doesn't mean it's a good real estate investment.
 You'll need to find out a lot more about each potential deal before you can say with certainty whether it's a good investment or not.
-For example, what condition is it in, how much work is required, what is the cash-flow and return-on-investment, and what is attractive about the local area and economy?
+For example, what condition is it in, how much work is required, what is the cash flow and return on investment, and what is attractive about the local area and economy?
 Cash flow is key to long-term success as a real estate investor.
 It is important to ensure that the income from a property is enough to cover expenses and generate a positive cash flow.

 How to Negotiate Deals